nmc-cafes/duet-tools/paper.md

 The outputs of the DUET program are saved as 3D or 4D data arrays that are idiosyncratic both in their formatting and content.
 The `calibration` module provides a simplified interface for loading and organizing the DUET outputs into named Python data structures.
-Once outputs are loaded into a `DuetRun` object, users can 'calibrate', or modyify, the values corresponding to available fuel parameters, such as loading or moisture, of available fuel types, such as grass or litter.
+Once outputs are loaded into a `DuetRun` object, users can 'calibrate', or modify, the values corresponding to available fuel parameters, such as loading or moisture, of available fuel types, such as grass or litter.
 The target values for calibration can be provided as data ranges or as the center and spread of a distribution.
 These calibration methods can be 'mixed and matched' across fuel types and parameters, enhancing the flexibility of surface fuel modeling.